KyleBae1017/COSE362_ML/README.md

 # COSE362_ML

-Project for machine learning class; prediction of shooting success in basketball with NBA shooting logs and stat data
+In this project, I tried to predict success/failure of shooting in basketball with 2014-2015 season NBA shooting logs and player stat data.

+I tried
+| Data preprocessing & EDA with raw data
+| Feature engineering with stat data
+| Logistic regression / XGBoost / Random Forest / MLP
+| Model Ensemble